Lebu River: Description

 The name of the river is an alteration of the Mapudungun leufü or leuvu, “river”; and in colonial times a valley of a river, that contained habitations of Indians was called a levo.

-As result of the 2010 Chile earthquake a large islet emerged at the mouth of the river.
-This area was the part of the coast that experience the highest permanent uplift resulting from the earthquake.
+As a result of the 2010 Chile earthquake a large islet emerged at the mouth of the river.
+This area was the part of the coast that experienced the highest permanent uplift resulting from the earthquake.